-Based on the anticipated spending, cash received from the Business Combination and timing of expenditure, the Company currently expects that its cash will be sufficient to meet its funding requirements over the next twelve months.
-Going forward, the Company may require additional financing for its future operation expansion.
+Based on the anticipated spending, the Company currently expects that its cash will be sufficient to meet its funding requirements over the next twelve months.
+Going forward, the Company may require additional financing for its future operations and expansion.
 The accompanying condensed consolidated financial statements have been prepared assuming the Company will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.